Probing long-lived axions at the KOTO experiment: Sensitivity for hadronic axion decays

 \section{Sensitivity for hadronic axion decays}

-KOTO could be in principle sensitive to decays $a\to \pi^0\pi^0\eta$ or $a\to 3\pi^0$ with a subsequent $\pi^0(\eta) \to \gamma\gamma$ decay resulting in a 6-cluster event.
-While studying hadronic decays in the Kaon mode would require a dedicated analysis to address the various backgrounds, in the case of beam-dump mode, it is stated in~\cite{KOTO:beamdump} that no 6-cluster events have been found in the collected sample, indicating that the $K_L$ background is kept under control in this case.
+KOTO could be in principle sensitive to decays $a\to \pi^0\pi^0\eta$ or $a\to 3\pi^0$ with a subsequent $\pi^0(\eta) \to \gamma\gamma$ decay resulting in a six-cluster event.
+While studying hadronic decays in the kaon mode would require a dedicated analysis to address the various backgrounds, in the case of beam dump mode, it is stated in Ref.~\cite{KOTO:beamdump} that no 6-cluster events have been found in the collected sample, indicating that the $K_L$ background is kept under control in this case.

-After running a simulation with {\sc Alpinist} for $a\to 3\pi^0$ and $a \to \pi^0\pi^0\eta$ decays with simple selection criteria on minimal cluster energy and cluster separation as for the $a\to \gamma\gamma$ decay in the beam-dump mode, we did not find KOTO sensitivity with hadronic decays to surpass the sensitivity using $a \to \gamma\gamma$ even for larger axion masses.
-As can be seen in Fig.~\ref{fig:sens} for KOTO Step-2, the difference in the number of observable signal events $N_\text{sig}$ is by several orders of magnitude smaller for combined search for $a\to 3\pi^0$ and $a \to \pi^0\pi^0\eta$ decays compared to $a \to \gamma\gamma$.
+After running a simulation with {\sc Alpinist} for $a\to 3\pi^0$ and $a \to \pi^0\pi^0\eta$ decays with simple selection criteria on minimal cluster energy and cluster separation as for the $a\to \gamma\gamma$ decay in the beam dump mode, we did not find KOTO sensitivity with hadronic decays to surpass the sensitivity using $a \to \gamma\gamma$ even for larger axion masses.
+As can be seen in Fig.~\ref{fig:sens} for KOTO Step 2, the difference in the number of observable signal events $N_\text{sig}$ is by several orders of magnitude smaller for a combined search for $a\to 3\pi^0$ and $a \to \pi^0\pi^0\eta$ decays compared to $a \to \gamma\gamma$.
 Nevertheless, for convenience, we also provide the resulting datasets for these hadronic decays.